TopSwagCode/polyglot-microservices/README.md

 * Opentelemetry across the stack
 * Tests
 * Deployed solution on either home server or Hetzner cloud with Auto wipe / reset data stores.
+* Fix known bugs.
+Eg. Complete a task and open it again doesn't update the metrics count, so you are able to get > 100% completed tasks :D